 Install TensorFlow Lite 2 on Raspberry Pi 4

 TensorFlow Lite will be installed on your Raspberry Pi 4 with a 32-bit operating system, along with some examples.
-TensorFlow evolves over time.
-Models generated in an older version of TensorFlow may have compatibility issues with a newer version of TensorFlow Lite.
-Or vice versa.
-This manual describes the latest version of TensorFlow Lite.
+The manual describes the version of TensorFlow Lite up to version 2.6.
 You can always install an older version by changing the version number in the download command.
 For example, $ wget -O tensorflow.zip https://github.com/tensorflow/tensorflow/archive/v2.2.1.zip, will download version 2.2.1 on your Raspberry Pi.

 If you want to run the TensorFlow Lite examples we provide, please make sure you have OpenCV 4.5 installed on your Raspberry Pi according to our guide.

 Besides OpenCV, you also needed Code::Blocks installed.
 It would be comforting if you have already run our first C++ example, James.mp4, on your Pi.